DinoVino/dotifles/readme.md

 # Vinnie Dotfiles
 This is my personal configuration.
-Currently running on EndeavourOS (Arch) but will make the switch to NixOS for the configuration.
+Currently running on EndeavourOS (Arch) but will make the switch to [Redacted] for the configuration.
 For the time being, this will be how the configuration will be developed.

 ## Stack